NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 3. In the pop-up, in the `Separator` box, make sure the separator is a comma.
 4. Check the box that says `Remove this column`.
 5. Click `OK`.
 You'll get some new columns called `geographic location 1`, `geographic location 2`, and `geographic location 3`.
 6. Note that the character on which the split is performed could be anything.
-The default is a comma, and you changed that to a slash in this case, but you could make it any letter, number or special character.
+The default is a comma, but you could make it any letter, number or special character.
 The only requirements are that it A) appears in every row of the column, and B) appears consistently in the place where you want the column to be split.